aonikpaulalock/Intern-Task-5/README.md

-# Getting Started with Create React App
+## Searching Table Filtering Project

+# Live Demo
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with

+# Feature
+* Creating react list of employees in a table format.
+* Also implement searching and filtering of the employees in the table.

+# Used Technology
+* React
+* React Dom
+* React-Bootstrap
+* Bootstrap

 ## Available Scripts